 $800 – 20+ FT employees

-For additional information, please contact Rachel Reynolds, the GLLI director, at email@example.com.
+For additional information, please contact Karen Van Drie, GLLI Executive Director, at email@example.com.

 Clevo Books is an independent publishing company based in Cleveland, Ohio.
 Our mission is to help connect you to the world through art and craft.
 Our primary focus is publishing non-fiction books in translation, but we will occasionally publish original English language titles.
 We look for interesting titles from around the world that offer some new perspective on history, or that share knowledge of cultural traditions, such as cookbooks.